lucasstarsz/Java-Discord-Bot-Template/README.md

 All you need to do is open a terminal, navigate to the top level folder of this project (`".../Discord Bot Template"`), and run `gradlew clean build` to build the program.
 Then, you can run the build with `gradlew run`.
 Happy developing!

+For more information on how to use JDA, [check out their github repository][1].

 [1]: https://github.com/DV8FromTheWorld/JDA